 We worked closely with a leading global CRO to provide the technology that would underpin their portfolio of real world evidence and late phase studies.
 The CRO planned a post-marketing observational pregnancy registry study to support the mid-size pharmaceutical Sponsor’s product in a pain indication.

-The single country study aimed to enroll 800 patients and compare the maternal, foetal, and infant outcomes of women exposed to the sponsor’s drug during pregnancy with outcomes in an unexposed comparator population.
+The single country study aimed to enrol 800 patients and compare the maternal, foetal, and infant outcomes of women exposed to the Sponsor’s drug during pregnancy with outcomes in an unexposed comparator population.
 The CRO needed to implement a data capture and eConsent solution that could support the requirements of this study while establishing a streamlined process adaptable for future projects with similar parameters.
 They turned to Cisiv for support as experts in real world evidence and late phase data capture technology.

 One of the challenges of pregnancy registry studies of this nature is achieving an adequate sample size.
 To meet the study’s enrolment targets within a relatively limited target population, the CRO needed to employ a range of recruitment tactics to reach the pregnant women and ensure a consent process was available to meet each individual’s needs.
 Their strategy included traditional enrolment through physician referrals and directly targeting patients through a digital and offline advertising campaign.

 Therefore, providing the technology to support a range of consent options depending on the enrolment route was vital for the client.

 Another characteristic of the study was its use of a Registry Coordinating Centre (RCC) to oversee registry operations, including data entry, data management, analysis, and reporting.

 Cisiv’s Baseline Plus delivers a complete suite of tools and workflows within a single platform combining data capture with eConsent and ePro solutions.